Skip to the content.

 Dotplot

-This plot visualizes the top GO terms based on gene ratio not p-adjusted value.
-The dot size reflect the gene count and color represents the adjusted p-values.
+This plot visualizes the top GO terms based on gene ratio, not p-adjusted value.
+The dot size reflects the gene count and color represents the adjusted p-values.

 Enrichment plot